top of page

 Figma, Claude, and Codex just announced bidirectional design-code workflows.
 Here's what they actually shipped — and the pain it leaves completely unsolved.

-Mar 67 min read
+Mar 66 min read

 Feb 284 min read

-The AI Augmentation Principle: Great AI tools should build on human ability
+The AI Augmentation Principle: Great AI Tools Should Build on Human Ability

 The best tools are those that reliably extend human capacity rather than act independently.
 We should be crafting AI that augments our abilities, but stays under our control and direction.